Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 ### :fontawesome-solid-file-csv: **Download worklist file(s)**

 Worklist file can be downloaded from the "Export Experiment" page.
-This is the file that is input into the Hamilton VENUS Run Control.
+This file serves as the input for controlling the Hamilton Venus run.

 ![Download Worklist Files](./images/RADA_LFA_experiment_page3.PNG) <br>
 <small>Figure 7.
 Export Experiment Files Page. </small>

 !!! note
-    The file that is downloaded will be a CSV UTF-8.
-The Method provided on this site does not work with CSV UTF-8, therefore the downloaded worklist must be opened and saved as a plain .csv.
+    The downloaded file is a CSV UTF-8.
+The DROP method does not recognize CSV UTF-8; the downloaded worklist must be saved as a plain .csv file.

 ### :material-view-grid-plus-outline: **View robot instructions to load deck**

-When loading the deck, select "View Instructions" to enter into the Worklist Viewer.
-This viewer contains all the information required for the user to load reagents into plates and plates onto the deck in the correct locations.
+To enter the Worklist Viewer, select "View Instructions".
+This viewer contains all the information to correctly load reagents into plates and position the plates on the deck in their designated locations.

 ![Worklist Viewer](./images/RADA_LFA_Experiment_page4.PNG) <br>
 <small>Figure 8.
 Page designed to support the set up of the reagents and plates onto the Hamilton Deck. </small>

-After an experiment has been created, it is saved in the database built into the application.
-An experiment can always be referenced after the fact, as well as modified or loaded with the LogFiles and/or data from the experiment after completion.
+Once an experiment is created, it is saved in the application's built-in database.
+Experiments can be referenced at any time after creation and maybe modified or reloaded as needed.
+Additionally, completed experiments can be loaded with associated LogFiles and experimental data for further analysis or review.

 ![Worklist Viewer](./images/RADA_LFA_experiment_summary.PNG) <br>
 <small>Figure 9.
 Experiment summary for example LFA experiment. </small>

 ## User Experience - NAAT experiment

-Generated NAAT experiments can be found in the NAAT tab.
-A new experiment can be generated by selecting "New Experiment" or by copying an existing experiment.
-Presets for commonly used protocols will also appear here.
+All generated NAAT experiments can be viewed in the NAAT tab.
+To create a new experiment, select "New Experiment", or duplicate an existing one using the copy option.
+Presets for commonly used protocols are also available in this tab to streamline setup.

 ### :material-test-tube: **Input experimental details**